 Immaculata encourages the practice of preventative measures at school and at home, such as washing hands often, to help keep everyone healthy.

 Head Lice Policy

-At any time during the school year, designated school staff, ideally medical personnel may inspect any student for head lice.
+At any time during the school year, designated school staff may inspect any student for head lice.
+If nits or lice are identified during inspection, the following procedure will be implemented: